spring-projects/spring-ldap/samples/odm/readme.txt

 Sample application demonstrating how to do the most basic stuff in Spring LDAP using the Object-Directory Mapping facilities.
-A very simple dao implementation is provided in org.springframework.ldap.samples.plain.dao.PersonDaoImpl It demonstrates some basic operations using Spring LDAP Object-Directory Mapping.
+A very simple dao implementation is provided in org.springframework.ldap.samples.plain.dao.OdmPersonDaoImpl It demonstrates some basic operations using Spring LDAP Object-Directory Mapping.

 The core Spring application context of the sample is defined in resources/applicationContext.xml.